-Soon he was called upon to provide the source of spectacular products and photographs to compliment the next expression of a great chef’s talent: the cookbook.
-Working with his good friend Jean Louis in the production of Jean Louis Cooking with the Seasons was an unforgettable experience.
+Soon he was called upon to source spectacular products and photographs for Jean Louis’ major cookbook.
+Working with his good friend in this production of Jean Louis Cooking with the Seasons was an unforgettable experience.
 Both locations and harvesters around Maine were brought to life as never before under the talented eye of photographer Fred Maroon.

 Rod’s rising star clients celebrated the products they were receiving from Maine and many included references to Rod and Browne Trading as a key source for their seafood dishes’ success.
-Many featured profiles on Rod in their editorial and featured our prepared seafood in their photography.
-These books were invaluable in establishing the company’s notoriety as the best place to purchase seafood and caviar in the United States.
+These invaluable books established Browne as the best place to purchase seafood and caviar in the United States.
 Notable mentions include: Jean-Louis Palladin’s Cooking with the Seasons (1989), Charlie Trotter’s Seafood (1997), Eric Ripert’s Le Bernardin Cookbook (1998) & On the Line (2008), Alain Ducasse’s Harvesting Excellence (2000), Dave Pasternack’s Young Man & the Sea (2007), and several of Daniel Boulud’s many cookbooks, beginning with Cooking with Daniel Boulud (1993).

 A Speaker and an Authority

 A speaker in such venues as the French Culinary Institute, the New York Wine Experience, and many product seminars in chefs’ kitchens, Rod and Browne Trading Company have come to symbolize dedication to excellence and leadership in the seafood industry.
-Having successfully built Browne Trading Company into a multimillion dollar business, Rod is also called upon to speak to educational groups and to be a resource for local entrepreneurs in many fields.
-Rod is a frequent guest on televised cooking programs where his knowledge of ingredients compliments a chef’s talent in creating consumer understanding, interest and excitement in culinary excellence.
+Having successfully built Browne Trading Company into a multimillion-dollar business, Rod is also called upon to speak to educational groups and to be a resource for local entrepreneurs in many fields.
+Don’t be surprised if you see him speaking at NYC restaurant events or on televised cooking show!

-Rod’s passion for quality and pleasure in sharing the knowledge of ingredients has led not only to long term relationships with many of the most talented chefs around the nation but also to a commitment to promoting education and acknowledgment of culinary excellence.
+Rod’s passion for fine ingredients has led not only to long term relationships with many of the most talented chefs around the nation but also to promoting culinary excellence.
 Browne Trading Company has sponsored many events at the James Beard Foundation and continues to be called upon by chefs wanting the best quality ingredients for special events.
-In partnership with the Jean Louis Palladin Foundation, Browne Trading Company is one of the first sponsors of the Internship Program hosting young chefs from around the country for an intensive education in seafood procurement, quality and preparation.
-Browne Trading Company also sponsors long term internship opportunities to culinary students in their local community.
+Furthermore, in partnership with the Jean Louis Palladin Foundation, Browne Trading Company is one of the first sponsors of the Internship Program hosting young chefs from around the country for an intensive education in seafood procurement, quality and preparation.
+Browne Trading Company also sponsors long term internship opportunities to culinary students in the local community.

 The Present Day

 Rod, after all those decades in the seafood industry, still has the same passion and drive as he did when he first started out in Camden, Maine.
-It is Rod’s obsession with quality that spurs him on day after day.
-He can often be found in our Caviar Room examining the latest batches of product or in the cooler studying the latest seafood that has been delivered.
+It is Rod’s obsession with quality that motivates him day after day.
+He can often be found in our caviar room examining the latest batches of product or in the cooler studying the latest seafood that has been delivered.
 Rod ensures Browne only buys the best seafood both locally in Maine and around the world.
-Then he ensures we only send the very best of that to your kitchen.
+Finally, he promises we only send the very best of that to your kitchen.

 Check out our video below of Rod Browne Mitchell explaining the story of our pristine quality caviar.